Project Scope Management

 Typically written requirements are recorded, linked, and traced through a “Requirements Traceability document”.
 Traditionally user requirements begin with a U and system requirements begin with an S. There are often many S requirements that trace to one U requirement.

-JAD: Joint Application Development (or Design) sessions – used by the SW industry.
+JAD: Joint Application Development (or Design) sessions – used by the Software industry.
 Bring users and the development team together to help plan the development process.

 QFD.
 Quality Function Deployment – helps determine critical characteristics for new product development.
 This starts by collecting customer needs, also known as the Voice of Customer (VOC), which are then prioritized.